everlyai/everly/README.md

 ## 30-second pitch

-*“EchoElders helps families care for aging loved ones through AI phone conversations.
+*“Everly helps families care for aging loved ones through AI phone conversations.
 Caregivers set up a profile with medications, routines, and life stories.
 Our AI calls the elder at scheduled times — reminding about medications, providing companionship, and capturing memories.
 After each call, caregivers get a summary: mood, medication adherence, and any concerns.
 Over time we build a living memory archive.
 We’re not just reducing loneliness; we’re preserving a person before time erases the details.”*

 ---